on4kjm/FLEcli/README.md

 To generate an ADIF file based on `activation.txt`:

 ```
-./FLEcli adif -i activation.txt -o output/activation.adi --overwrite --interpolate
+./FLEcli adif -i --overwrite activation.txt output/activation.adi
 ```
-The `-o` (or the long form, `--output`) specifies the path and name of the output file.
+The second element after the input specifies the path and name of the output file.
-If the flag and value are omitted, the tool will generate a filename.
+If is omitted, the tool will generate a filename.
 It is based on the input filename, just replacing the extension with `.adi`.

-The `--overwrite` flag indicates that, if the output file already exists, it should be overwritten.
+The `-o` or `--overwrite` flag indicates that, if the output file already exists, it should be overwritten.

-The `--interpolate` flag will interpolate the missing non-entered times based on the first and the last entered time.
+The `-i` or `--interpolate` flag will interpolate the missing non-entered times based on the first and the last entered time.

 ### Example: generate an ADIF file for WWFF upload

 To generate a WWFF-ready ADIF file:
 ```
-./FLEcli adif -i ON4KJM@ONFF-025920200524.txt --wwff --interpolate
+./FLEcli adif -i --wwff ON4KJM@ONFF-025920200524.txt
 ```
 The `--wwff` indicates the adif flavour to produce.
 You can use the `--sota` switch to generate an ADIF file containing SOTA details.